Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 Here's a diagram showing how the data flows between the Renderer (our Svelte App) and the Main process (Electron):

-![Diagram showing the flow between renderer and main]()
+![Diagram showing the flow between renderer and main]() You can also read more about the Renderer and Main processes [here](https://www.electronjs.org/docs/tutorial/application-architecture#differences-between-main-process-and-renderer-process)

 Next we will add the ability to open/save an existing file, or to create a new one using the menu.